Zidious/BTT-TouchBarScript/README.md

 # BTT-TouchBarScript
-CryptoCurrency touchbar button to pull price and 24H volume
+CryptoCurrency touchbar button to get price, marketcap and volume of an asset.

 ![](ASSETS/NewExample.gif)